siruguri/os_twitter_client/README.md

 * the environment variable `BASE_DOCKER_COMPOSE_NETWORK` to find the Redis server on.
 * the variable `TWITTERCLIENT_APP_PORT` to use as the one exposed into the container (mapping to the app's own internal port 5000)

+Of course, when you use Docker, you have to remember that it's your responsibility to:

+* Re build your containers if your bundle needs updating.
+* Run migrations if your current deploy is behind on them.

+Otherwise, restarting a container with a new version will cause your container to exit prematurely.

 ## Contributing